- Print

 Self-hosted customers must install and configure the Lasernet server themselves by following the steps in this section of the guide.

 Many customers choose to host their Lasernet server internally, either on-premises or in their own Azure subscription.
-If that is the case, ensure the following prerequisite steps for non-hosted customers have been carried out before commencing with the installation.
+If that is the case, ensure the following prerequisite steps for non-hosted customers have been completed before commencing the installation.

 Prerequisites